kylophone/c-signals/README.md

 # c-signals
-Example audio oscillators in C. Each oscillator is less than 30 lines of C.
+Simple example audio oscillators in C: each oscillator is less than 30 lines of C.

 <a href = "sine.c">SINE</a> :: <a href = "square.c">SQUARE</a>  :: <a href = "noise.c">NOISE</a>